anbartm/crowdsale-contract/README.md

-# The CoFab crowdsale and token contracts! 🐵
+# The Cofab crowdsale and token contracts! 🐵

 A token and crowdsale contract.
 Structured as a Truffle project within a node package.
 Create a token and a crowdsale and deploy them to a local RPC, a